Questions & Answers

 Saint-Brieuc, a location defined by the French government in 2011

-In 2011, the French government has defined several zones for the installation of offshore wind turbines: 3 in Normandy, 1 in Pays de Loire and 1 in Brittany, that of the Bay of Saint Brieuc.
-In these zones, the State then organised a call for tenders.
-Winner in April 2012 of this call for tenders for the offshore wind farm project in the Bay of Saint-Brieuc, Ailes Marines carried out all the studies required to develop a quality project.
-These studies have been controlled and validated by the State's decentralised bodies and services.
-Ailes Marines has obtained the regulatory authorizationsrequired for the construction and operation of the wind farm in April 2017.
-The Saint-Brieuc wind farm is located outside the Natura 2000 zones and more than 16 km from the coast.
+In 2011, the French government defined several zones for installing offshore wind turbines: 3 in Normandy, 1 in Pays de Loire and 1 in Brittany, that of the bay of Saint Brieuc.
+In these areas, the State then organized a call for tenders.
+Winner in April 2012 of this call for tenders for the Saint-Brieuc Bay offshore wind farm project, Ailes Marines carried out all the studies required to develop a quality project.
+These studies were controlled and validated by decentralized State organizations and services.
+Ailes Marines obtained the necessary regulatory authorizations for the construction and operation of the wind farm in April 2017.
+The Saint-Brieuc wind farm is located outside Natura 2000 zones and more than 16 km from the coast.

-The Bay of Saint-Brieuc is a high place for fishing forscallops .
-To preserve this activity, the wind farm has been located outside the main scallop fishingarea , and moved 6 km to North tomove away from the main scallop fishingarea .
+The bay of Saint-Brieuc is a hotspot for scallop fishing .
+To preserve this activity, the wind farm was located outside the main scallop bed, and moved 6 km to the north to move away from the main scallop fishing area

-Ailes Marines SAS was designated winner of the call for tenders on 23 April 2012.
+The company Ailes Marines SAS was named the winner of the call for tenders on April 23, 2012

-Since the early 2000s, the State has been committed to the energy transition (Grenelle de l'environnement in 2007, law on energy transition for green growth in 2015).
-It is in this context that the first offshore wind energy tenders were issued.
-They follow a planning and consultation process set up in all maritime metropolitan regions.
-The Saint-Brieuc area was one of the first 5 defined by the French government in 2011.
-Ailes Marines SAS was designated the winner on 23 April 2012.
+Since the beginning of the 2000s, the State has committed itself to the path of energy transition (Grenelle de l'environnement in 2007, law on energy transition for green growth in 2015).
+It is in this context that the first offshore wind tenders were born.
+They follow a planning and consultation process put in place in all maritime metropolitan regions.
+The Saint-Brieuc area was one of the first 5 defined by the French state in 2011.
+The company Ailes Marines SAS was named the winner on April 23, 2012.

-The specifications of the call for tenders set as a main objective the construction of a wind farm with a capacity of 480 to 500 MW.
-The project had to be within a predefined perimeter of 180 km².
+The specifications of the call for tenders set as the main objective the creation of a wind farm with a power of 480 to 500 MW.
+The project had to fall within a predefined perimeter of 180 km².

-It is in this context that Ailes Marines has designed a project with a lesser impact in a technical and environmental optimisation process based on the recommendations of specialists and local players.
+It is within this framework that Ailes Marines designed a low-impact project in a technical and environmental optimization approach based on the recommendations of specialists and local stakeholders.

-In 2019, Brittany consumed 22.6 TWh of electricity and produced approximately 4 TWh.
+In 2019, Brittany consumed 22.6 TWh of electricity and produced around 4 TWh.

-To cover all its needs, Brittany imported about 19 TWh of electricity.
+To cover all of its needs, Brittany imported around 19 TWh of electricity.

-Indeed, its dependence is very strong, as Brittany imported more than 82% of the electricity it consumed.
+Indeed, its dependence is very strong, because Brittany imported more than 82% of the electricity it consumed.

-Brittany's energy and climate roadmap (Breizh Cop) has several objectives:
+Brittany’s energy and climate roadmap (Breizh Cop) pursues several objectives:

 • Reduce greenhouse gas emissions,